parthvarute09/Aplexplanet_Internship_task3/README.md

 Represents the total revenue generated from all recorded sales transactions.

-**Business Purpose:**
+### Business Purpose

-Helps evaluate the overall financial performance of the business and provides a high-level view of total sales generated.
+Total Revenue provides a high-level measure of the overall financial performance of the business and helps evaluate the total sales generated during the analyzed period.

 ---